 Search & Book

 The fare rules don’t offer a travel period, sales period or minimum stay.
+Departures are available in late February and March 2025.

 Google Flights will help you find additional flight dates.
-The site also hints at cheap tickets to Auckland, but price usually jump by at least €100 when selecting dates.
+The site also hints at cheap tickets to Melbourne & Auckland, but price usually jump by at least €100 when selecting dates.
 Since booking on China Eastern’s website is prone to errors and the airlines isn’t exactly famous for top-notch communication, booking via an online travel agency isn’t a bad choice.

 Why is booking with an airline better than with an online travel agency?